-ITC Infotech’s Banking Intelligence Platform is an end-to-end integrated AI, Data Science and Analytics platform that ingests, manages and analyzes large amounts of data.
+ITC Infotech’s Banking Intelligence Platform is an end-to-end integrated AI, Data Science and Analytics platform that ingests manages and analyzes large amounts of data.
 It uncovers hidden patterns, correlations and deeper insights to innovatively visualize results for better decision making.
-It is a combination of leading technologies on cloud with AI/ML capabilities, Natural Language Processing, Real-time Data Processing, Predictive Customer Touchpoints, Customer Relationship Management, Loyalty Management, Governance, Risk & Compliance and Advanced Analytical Models.
+It is a combination of leading technologies on the cloud with AI/ML capabilities, Natural Language Processing, Real-time Data Processing, Predictive Customer Touchpoints, Customer Relationship Management, Loyalty Management, Governance, Risk & Compliance and Advanced Analytical Models.

-The platform, with its predictive customer touchpoints (like AI powered chatbots), can be used to personalize product recommendations based on parameters such as customer account balances, transaction history, demographics, customer behavior etc. In addition, the platform uses Intelligent Virtual Assistants, that can be integrated across web pages as well as mobile applications, to make routine customer services fast and accurate and thereby enhance the overall customer experience.
+The platform, with its predictive customer touchpoints (like AI-powered chatbots), can be used to personalize product recommendations based on parameters such as customer account balances, transaction history, demographics, customer behavior etc. In addition, the platform uses Intelligent Virtual Assistants, that can be integrated across web pages as well as mobile applications, to make routine customer services fast and accurate and thereby enhance the overall customer experience.

-Customer life cycle management is increasingly moving towards cloud which integrates various functions and provides a 360-degree view of customer financials, including channel transactions, account opening and closing, default, fraud and customer attrition.
+Customer life cycle management is increasingly moving towards the cloud which integrates various functions and provides a 360-degree view of customer financials, including channel transactions, account opening and closing, default, fraud and customer attrition.
 Contact & Lead Management and Loan/Deposit Workflows are going completely paperless and contactless without the need for customers to visit branches.
 Advanced Analytics is providing customers with instant information on products along with pricing recommendations/optimization.
-It also provides the bank the vital ability to cross sell/up sell, create customer churn predictions and improve performance.
+It also provides the bank the vital ability to cross-sell/up-sell, create customer churn predictions and improve performance.

 New trends like incentivizing retail customers for deposit/loan referrals are picking up.
-Various personalized offers and promotions are being made to customers through the use of Loyalty points.
+Various personalized offers and promotions are being made to customers through the use of Loyalty Points.
 Mobile Apps are being developed for Loyalty Management and Loyalty Points Redemption.
 Offer Management, Campaign Planning and Audience Management are integrated with Cloud-Based Architectures.

 Social media and sentiment analysis provide actionable insights and quantifiable predictions about customer behavior.
 It also assesses brand awareness and can measure the success/failure of campaigns.
 Unstructured data analytics incorporates information from online discussion forums, social networks and call scripts to determine customer sentiment or market opportunities.

 Insights about customer behaviors like shopping patterns, lifestyle, eating habits, credit history, spending habits etc. can be uncovered through multivariate descriptive analytics, as well as through predictive analytics.
 It can help improve a bank’s ability to segment, target, acquire and retain customers.
-Additionally, improvements in risk management and understanding the customers enable banks to maintain and grow a more profitable customer base.
+Additionally, improvements in risk management and understanding the customers enable digital next banks to maintain and grow a more profitable customer base.